jameskaupert/learning-stuff/aws-ccp-exampro/11-storage.md

 - S3 is a universal namespace, so bucket names must be globally unique like domain names

 Objects can be stored from 0 Bytes to 5 Terabytes in size

+### S3 Storage Classes

+AWS offers a range of S3 storage classes that trade retrieval time, accessibility and durability for cheaper storage

+- S3 Standard (default) = fast, 99.99% availability, 11 9's durability.
+Replicated across at least 3 AZs
+- S3 intelligent tiering = uses ML to analyze object usage and determine appropriate storage class.
+Data is moved to the most cost-effective access tier, without any performance impact or added overhead
+- S3 standard-IA (infrequent access) = still fast.
+Cheaper if you access files less than once per month.
+Additional retrieval fee applied.
+50% less than standard, with reduced availability
+- S3 One-Zone-IA = still fast.
+Objects only exist in 1 AZ.
+Availability is 99.5%.
+Cheaper than standard IA by 20%.
+Data could get destroyed.
+Retrieval fee applied
+- S3 Glacier = long term storage.
+Retrieval of data can take minutes to hours, but is very cheap storage
+- S3 Glacier Deep Archive = lowest cost storage class.
+Retrieval time is 12 hours